 I commenced my music practice with acoustic and analogue technology, developing a workflow that reinforced my musical literacy, instrumental skills and personal taste in music.
 However, moving from acoustic to digital and digital virtual technologies in recent decades, I have observed the vastly different technologies and associated workflows that lend themselves to creative locations and music styles.
 This has impacted my music practice, hindering the realisation of my creative productions: my EPs.
 Whilst I have found my self at various times asking a number of questions in isolation, I now find myself seeing them as connected issues within the more global problem I propose for my doctoral research investigation: ‘Contemporary DIY music practice and the practitioner self’.

-This blog series is planned to continue next month with Music Practitioner Part 8.
+This blog series is planned to continue next month with Reflective Practitioner – Part 8 (Page 2015c).
 It is intended for this blog series to continue on a regular basis as I progress through my doctoral research project.

 DeNora, Tia.
 2000.
 Music in everyday life.
 Cambridge: Cambridge University Press.